 What VR options are out there?

-We will run down a couple of the options out there for anyone hoping to get into VR, though we recommend checking out our best VR headset list, so you can check out the best options currently available.
+We will run down a couple of the VR options out there, although we do recommend checking out our Best VR Headset list to see all the best options currently on the market.

 VR jargon to watch out for

-For anyone that is unfamiliar with VR, you will want to understand what the specs mean before your commit to a new headset.
+For anyone who’s unfamiliar with virtual reality, you will want to understand what the specs mean before you commit yourself to a new headset.
 Look below to find out the most commonly used words associated with VR and what they mean.

 Field of view: Many of the companies putting out VR headsets will make a big deal out of their respective device’s field of view.
 Most will be around the 100 degrees mark.
 To put that in context, humans are capable of perceiving up to 180 degrees horizontally without moving their eyes.